From our “Ask a Question” Mailbag: What does estate planning as newlyweds involve?

-After months of picking out wedding cakes, perusing gowns and shopping for flowers, discussing estate planningcan feel, to many people, like a doom and gloom conversation.
+Discussing estate planning as newlyweds can feel, to many people, like a doom and gloom conversation.
+Especially after months of picking out wedding cakes, perusing gowns and shopping for flowers.
 However, having an estate plan to protect and care for your new spouse can not only strengthen your financial situation, it can also help your marriage.

-As time passes, starting an estate plan will only become more complicated; children and grandchildren are born, assets change and family dynamics shift.
-Getting an early start on an estate plan for your new family will lay the groundwork for your future and can be tweaked as your family changes and grows.
+As time passes, starting an estate plan will only become more complicated; children and grandchildren are born, assets change, and family dynamics shift.
+As newlyweds, getting an early start on an estate plan will lay the groundwork for your future.

-Here are some of the documents that typically make up part of an estate plan for a newlywed couple:
+Here are some of the documents that typically make up part of estate planning as newlyweds:

 A living will allows you and your spouse to make difficult end-of-life decisions for yourselves ahead of time, sparing your loved ones any guesswork when it comes to your wishes.
-This way, when the time comes, your spouse, children or grandchildren will not have the enormous burden of making these choices for you, and can simply follow your wishes.
+This way, when the time comes, your spouse, children or grandchildren will not have the enormous burden of making these choices for you.
+They can simply follow your wishes.

-In the event that you or your spouse can not handle your own financial and legal affairs due to illness, accident or being far away from your family, a power of attorney allows an individual or entity to handle these matters on your behalf.
+In the event that you or your spouse cannot handle your own financial and legal affairs due to illness, accident or being far away from your family, a power of attorney allows an individual or entity to handle these matters on your behalf.
 This ensures that while you are unavailable, someone you trust can keep your affairs in order.
 For example, if you own a house jointly, if your spouse becomes incapacitated you may need to sell the house.
-Without a durable general power of attorney giving you the right to sign your spouse’s name to the deed, you are not able to sell the house without involving the courts.
+Without this document, you are not able to sell the house without involving the courts.

-By going through the estate planning process your spouse and yourself will also be able to talk about those “difficult” subjects, such as the need to save for retirement or a new house in an asset-protection friendly manner or the need for life insurance to make sure your surviving spouse is not forced to sell the house or take your child out of private school.
+By going through the estate planning process, you will also be able to talk about those “difficult” subjects.
+Some examples include the need to save for retirement or a new house in an asset-protection friendly manner, or the need for life insurance to make sure your surviving spouse is not forced to sell the house or take your child out of private school.

 Without a will, living will and power of attorney, decisions regarding your property, children and health care could be made by the courts, not only delaying the probate process, but also possibly dictating a division of assets or appointment of guardians for your children that is far different than your intent.

 While these three documents do not encompass the full array of estate planning options available for consideration, they provide a solid framework for your family’s legal and financial future.
 Marital financial planning is much more than deciding, “who gets what” if the marriage dissolves.
-By beginning your life together with a good estate plan, you not only help avoid potential issues and expenses down the road, but also gain the satisfaction of knowing you have provided a secure future for your new family.
+By beginning your life together with a good estate plan, you help avoid potential issues and expenses down the road.
+Most importantly, you gain the satisfaction of knowing you have provided a secure future for your new family.